2025 Agenda

 CEO, Irish Cancer Society

-Professor of Digital Health, Queen’s University Belfast (QUB) and Co-Lead, AICRI
+Professor of Digital Health, Queen’s University Belfast (QUB) and Co-Lead, All Island Cancer Research Institute (AICRI)

 11:00am